TheHive-Project/TheHiveDocs/TheHive4/User/Quick-start.md

 ## TL;DR

 0. Default administrator account: `admin@thehive.local`/`secret`
 1. Login with default account
 2. Create an organisaton
 3. Create a user account

+## Before starting

+Starting from TheHive 4.0-RC1, an email address is requested, and is mandatory to register a new user, and to log in the application.

 ## Intialize TheHive 4